RosinskaK/autoskup_c/README.md

 # Auto Skup - commercial project
 Commercial project for a trading company.

-If you want to know more about this project contact me directly on github or via <a href="rosinska.eu@gmail.com" target="_blank" rel="noreferrer" rel="noopener"> mail </a>.
+✅If you would like to learn more about this project, please contact me directly on GitHub or via email: rosinska.eu@gmail.com

 I independently designed and implemented this website for a motor industry trading company.
 I managed the complete development cycle, starting from requirements analysis to UI design and its execution.

 Project built in React💙

-When the website owner makes it available online I'll give the link here 🌐
+When the website owner makes it available online, I will provide the link here 🌐

 ## Screenshots